 Mastering SEO optimization can be hard, especially if you’re just starting out.
 Fortunately, finding the best SEO tools is easy, we’ve compiled them all on this list.
-We reached out to over 30 SEO experts to find out what their favorite SEO software are and compiled this list around the ones experts kept raving about.
+We reached out to over 30 SEO experts to find out what the best SEO software is and what keyword tracking tools are impressing the SEO experts.
 You don’t need to try all these tools, you just need to figure out which one works best for your store’s needs.

 - Ahrefs: SEO Keyword Tool

 - Google Search Console: Top SEO Tool